Pimiento-Research-Group/Future-Elasmobranch-FD/README.md

 Data: containing Rdata and xlsx inputs and outputs from the code.
 Rdata files can be loaded directly into replications of our analyses using the load() command

+Functions: containing 2 functions used for all functional diversity calculations

 ## Codes
 A total of 13 R scripts were produced containing all analyses.
 A sub-folder of codes for individual trait-removal sensitivity tests is also included.
 The scripts in the main folder are as follows: